-EURES' services are comprehensive and available to all European jobseekers - before, during and after your job search.
+EURES' services are comprehensive and available to all European jobseekers - before, during, and after their job search.

-They address every aspect of living and working abroad, from providing career guidance, reviewing and translating CVs, analysing offers, and facilitating videoconferencing for interviews, to providing information on the European labour market, giving legal and social security advice, organising job fairs, and advising on training opportunities, language learning and funding opportunities - to name just a few!
+They address every aspect of living and working abroad, from providing career guidance, reviewing and translating CVs, analysing offers, and facilitating videoconferencing for interviews, to providing information on the European labour market, giving legal and social security advice, organising job fairs, and advising on training, language learning, and funding opportunities - to name just a few!

-Broadly the services comprise the following:
+Broadly, the services comprise the following:

-EURES Job Mobility Portal hosting more than one million job vacancies from all over Europe, almost as many CVs, and thousands of registered employers.
+The EURES Job Mobility Portal, which currently hosts more than one million job vacancies from all over Europe, almost as many CVs, and thousands of registered employers.
 It offers you tools to:

-- create a profile allowing you to tag interesting sectors or countries, and receive e-mail notifications of relevant iob vacancies: - build and maintain a CV in one or several language versions and post it online, so it is visible to the 30 000 employers registered on the portal;
+- Create a profile allowing you to tag interesting sectors or countries, and receive e-mail notifications of relevant job vacancies; - Build and maintain a CV in one or several language versions and post it online, so it is visible to the 30 000 employers registered on the portal;

-- search for information on living and working in your country of choice; - search for European (Online) Job Days and other recruitment events in your region; and - connect with other jobseekers and exchange tips on job-hunting and living and working abroad.
+- Search for information on living and working in your country of choice; - Search for European (Online) Job Days and other recruitment events in your region; - Connect with other jobseekers and exchange tips on job-hunting and living and working abroad.

 EURES Advisers and other recruitment professionals - particularly in the EURES network - can be contacted for information and advice at any stage of your job search and moving process.
-With specialised expertise in the practical, legal and administrative aspects of European labour mobility, they can
+With specialised expertise in the practical, legal, and administrative aspects of European labour mobility, they can:

-- recommend interesting opportunities based on your profile and even seek to match your profile with a suitable employer in another European country; - assist you with your job application and pass on your CV to potential employers; - give you information on the living and working conditions in your country of destination; and - help you get started in your new country by providing information on accommodation, social security and taxes, and on schools and healthcare for your family, if relevant.
+- Recommend interesting opportunities based on your profile, and even seek to match your profile with a suitable employer in another European country; - Assist with your job application and pass on your CV to potential employers; - Give you information on the living and working conditions in your country of destination; - Help you get started in your new country by providing information on accommodation, social security, taxes, and on schools and healthcare for your family, if relevant.